karlospn/mytechramblings-site-source-code/content/posts/moving-this-blog-to-azure-static-webapps.md

 As you can see it's a super straight-forward CI/CD process: I write a new post, I push it to master and it gets published.
 No need for anything more complicated.
 So I'm hoping to maintain that simplicity when I move it to Azure Static Web App.

-I have 3 main things I want to test:
+I have 3 things in mind that I want to test:
 - **Goal 1**: Use Azure DevOps as my VCS (Version control system) instead of GitHub.
 - **Goal 2**: Use an infrastructure-as-code (IaC) approach when creating the resources on Azure.
 - **Goal 3**: Maintain the CI/CD simplicity that I have right now on GitHub.